Setting Your Compliance Priorities for 2023 – A Look Back at 2022

 Taking advantage of the power of automation will also allow Money Laundering Reporting Officers (MLROs) and Heads of Compliance to adopt a risk-based approach to compliance while ultimately protecting the business from enforcement action.

-At Fenergo, we are committed to developing technology solutions that enable financial institutions to automate AML/KYC processes and remain compliant in multiple jurisdictions.
+At Fenergo, we are committed to developing CLM technology solutions that enable financial institutions to automate AML/KYC processes and remain compliant in multiple jurisdictions.

 *Although the total global fines levied against financial institutions were lower in 2022 than in 2021, the dollar value for purely AML and CFT-related fines increased.